gardener/gardener/docs/proposals/13-automated-seed-management.md

   name: crazy-botany
   namespace: garden
 spec:
-  replicas: 1
+  replicas: 3
   selector:
     matchLabels:
       foo: bar
+  updateStrategy:
+    type: RollingUpdate # Update strategy, must be `RollingUpdate`
+    rollingUpdate:
+      partition: 2 # Only update the last replica (#2), assuming there are no gaps ("rolling out a canary")
   template: # ManagedSeed template, including spec and parts of the metadata
     metadata:
       labels:
         foo: bar
     spec:
       # shoot.name is not specified since it's filled automatically by the controller
-      seed: # Either a seed or a gardenlet section must be specified, see above
+      seedTemplate: # Either a seed or a gardenlet section must be specified, see above
         metadata:
           labels:
             foo: bar